thebeerkeg/rust-eldewrito-master-server/README.md

 |      2000      |   2   |    100-400    |
 |      10000      |   2   |    1000+ (died on 5000 requests)   |

 As you can see here, the Rust based master server performs significantly better than the NodeJS based master server under heavy load.
-Not that it matters.

 ## Credits
 🍺